Vergil, Aeneas and Augustus:

 Detailed Information

-This 12 day program is designed to help High School teachers prepare for teaching the AP Vergil syllabus in their classrooms.
-New teachers, teachers planning to start an AP program, and experienced teachers looking to develop their teaching skills will all benefit from it.
-Components of the program will focus on teaching the Vergil syllabus and developing methods for students to succeed on the major components of the AP exam: translating Latin, explaining context, aspects of the poetry used by Vergil, motifs and themes, scansion.
-The program will give AP Vergil teachers additional ideas and skills to enable their students to take and pass the AP exam by discussing the free-response questions of the AP Vergil exam, developing passage-based multiple-choice questions in the AP exam style, and planning the classroom curriculum.
-Much of the tour will take place on the sites either where Vergil lived and wrote or where the Aeneid was set.
-Additional sites that inform the world of Vergil will also be included especially those associated with Augustus.
-The workshop will be organized with mornings spent on daily reading of the Aeneid in English and Latin and study sessions, a lunch break, and then site and museum visits in the afternoon.
-Some of our readings will take place on site rather than in the classroom.
-Participants will have free time in the late afternoons and evenings to conduct personal business, visit or just to relax.
-Some evenings will allow an hour or so for additional group reading after dinner.
+This program is designed to help high school teachers in teaching the AP Vergil syllabus.
+New teachers, teachers planning to start an AP program, and experienced teachers looking to develop their teaching skills will all benefit.
+The program will give AP Vergil teachers additional ideas and skills to enable them to enrich their AP courses.
+Time will also be spent on the Caesar material shortly to be added to the syllabus.
+They will discuss the free-response questions of the AP Vergil exam, develop passage-based multiple- choice questions in the AP exam style, design grading rubrics for essays and translations, and plan the classroom curriculum.
+Much of the program will take place on the sites either where Vergil lived and wrote or where the Aeneid was set.
+The workshop will be organized with mornings spent in study sessions and reading the Aeneid in Latin, a lunch break, and then afternoon site and museum visits, with some on-site readings.
+Many evenings will allow an hour or so for additional group sight reading after dinner.
+Sites include: Rome (Forum, Palatine, Ara Pacis), Temple of Apollo and Atrium of the Sibyl at Cumae, Lake Avernus, Tomb of Vergil, Sperlonga, Pompeii, Lavinium, Herculaneum and Vesuvius

-Many of the sites will be visited from our headquarters at the Villa Vergiliana, the overseas Study Center of the Vergilian Society in Italy.
-For information on the Villa, see http://vergil.clarku.edu/villa.htm
+Most of the sites will be visited from our headquarters at the Villa Vergiliana, the overseas Study Center of the Vergilian Society in Italy.
+For information on the Villa,

-Continuing Education Units Miami University is our partner in providing Continuing Education Units for this workshop.
-For successful completion of the program, Miami will grant 5.0 CEUs.
+Miami University is our partner in providing Continuing Education Units for this workshop.
+For successful completion of the program, Miami will grant 6.0 CEUs.
 Each participant will receive a signed attendance certificate at the end of the workshop noting their 60 contact hours for the program.
 Participating teachers are reminded of the need to gain approval for the CEUs with their respective districts prior to the program.
 We are willing to assist with this however we can.

-NB: The College Board has announced that the AP Vergil Syllabus will still be effect for the 2010 and 2011 school years and that Vergil will make up a large part of the new syllabus starting in 2012.
+NB: The College Board has announced that the AP Vergil Syllabus will still be in effect thru 2012 and that Vergil will remain a large part of the new syllabus starting with the 2013 exam.

 July 18